davidm/lua-inspect/README.txt

 The font styles are intended to make the more dangerous or questionable code stand out more.

+Local variables named '_' are ignored for purposes of unused/masking variable reporting.
+Typical use case: `for _, v in ipairs(t) do <. . .> end`.

 == LICENSE ==

 See LICENSE file.